Student Judicial Affairs

 The student shall schedule a conference with the involved party(ies).
 The conference must be scheduled within one month of the occurrence or no later than14 days after semester grades are posted/released if the grievance relates to information not known by the student until the end of the semester (see grade appeal policy if appealing a final course grade).

 If the conference cannot be scheduled within the one month or a 14 day time period, the Dean of Nursing & Health Sciences or designee may grant a waiver for extension.
 The involved party must provide a written response to the complaint within five calendar days of the initial conference.

 Procedure – Step II:

-The Dean of Nursing & Health Sciences or designee shall ask the involved party to write their response in narrative form, to the Fair Treatment and Grievance claim that the student has made and submit one copy and the original to the Dean of Nursing & Health Sciences.
+The Dean of Nursing & Health Sciences or designee shall ask the involved party to write his/her response in narrative, to the Fair Treatment and Grievance claim that the student has made and submit one copy and the original to the Dean of Nursing & Health Sciences.

 During the investigation, the Dean of Nursing & Health Sciences or designee may arrange to meet individually and/or together with both the Student and the involved party.
 The parties shall receive a written response from the Dean of Nursing & Health Sciences or designee to the grievance within 14 calendar days of the conference.
 The original forms from the student and the involved party will be maintained in the Director of Student Services and External Relations office in a confidential and secure grievance file.